 Welcome, please Log In or Register

+In India, mutton or goat is more widely available and used in curries compared to lamb.
 One of the things that stops people from enjoying goat is its reputation for being dry and a little tough, but this is terribly unfair; when prepared properly this is a lean, healthy, flavoursome meat, that is the perfect ingredient for curry!

 A misconception is that you can treat goat meat exactly as you would lamb.
 Since goat meat is lean, with little fat, it will toughen up if cooked at high temperatures without moisture.
 Unlike lamb - which can be served rare - goat should be cooked thoroughly; preferably slow cooking in order to break down the collagen in the meat.